Does it matter what college I attend?

 Can I pay out of pocket instead of using insurance?

 We do have self-pay options if you do not want to go through insurance.
-If you would like to see our self-pay rates prior to scheduling an appointment, please contact us at email@example.com.
+If you would like to see our self-pay rates prior to scheduling an appointment, please email us at firstname.lastname@example.org.

 How often can I get in contact with my provider?